Skip to main content

 Does having a blog help AI recommend my business?

-It depends entirely on how your blog is structured.
-A blog with well-organized headings, direct answers, FAQ sections, and authoritative citations can significantly increase your AI citation rate.
-A blog that reads like a stream of consciousness, buries its key points, or targets thin topics adds almost no AI value even if it ranks well on Google.
-The blog itself is not the signal: the structure and substance inside it is.
+It depends entirely on how the blog is structured.
+A blog with question-based headings, front-loaded direct answers, FAQ sections with schema, and authoritative citations earns a measurable lift in AI citation rate.
+A blog that buries key points, targets thin topics, or reads as stream of consciousness adds almost no AI value even if it ranks on Google.
+The blog itself is not the signal โ€” the structure and substance inside it is.
+Get a free Blind Spot Scan to see where your blog scores.

 What type of blog content is most likely to get cited by ChatGPT?